-You may have some difficulty with urination.
+You may have some problems urinating.
 This is called dysuria.
 The symptoms of dysuria are increased frequency or urgency, or burning, stinging pain when you urinate.
-Rarely, some patients with dysuria have urine odor changes, blood in their urine, or difficulty starting urination.
+Rarely, some patients with dysuria have urine odor changes, blood in their urine, or problems starting urination.
 Please tell your doctor or nurse if you have any of these symptoms.

-- Drink liquids throughout the day to stay hydrated. - Ask your doctor or nurse about medicines to soothe irritated tissues, if needed
+- Drink liquids throughout the day to stay hydrated. - Ask your doctor or nurse about medicines to soothe irritated tissues, if needed.